Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's aggregation of ATO data for financial year 2023 shows Hillsdale's median taxpayer income at $56,961 and average income at $83,917.
-These figures are among the highest in Australia, compared to Greater Sydney's median of $60,817 and average of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median income for Hillsdale as of September 2025 is approximately $62,008, with the average being around $91,352.
-Census data indicates personal income ranks at the 61st percentile ($862 weekly) and household income at the 43rd percentile.
-Income distribution shows that 37.3% of residents (2,157 people) fall within the $1,500 - $2,999 bracket, mirroring regional levels where 30.9% occupy this bracket.
-Housing affordability pressures are severe, with only 77.0% of income remaining, ranking at the 36th percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Hillsdale had a median income among taxpayers of $56,961 and an average income of $83,917.
+These figures are among the highest in Australia, compared to Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 8.86% from financial year 2023 to September 2025, estimated median income is approximately $62,008 and average income is around $91,352.
+Census data shows personal income ranks at the 61st percentile with weekly earnings of $862, while household income sits at the 43rd percentile.
+Income distribution reveals that 37.3% of residents (2,168 people) fall within the $1,500 - $2,999 bracket, similar to regional levels where 30.9% occupy this bracket.
+Housing affordability pressures are severe, with only 77.0% of income remaining after housing costs, ranking at the 36th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income